revinate/sequence/README.md

 This library makes it easier to use functional style programming in PHP

+## PHP Backward Compatibility
+As we move our codebase forward, it is no longer possible for us to support older versions of PHP.
+With release version 1.0 and onward, we will stop supporting PHP 5.3 and PHP 5.4.

 ## Quick Example

 Install the package via composer by adding this section to the composer.json file: